Shrink: The Ultimate Guide

 What is Shrink?

-Shrink, also referred to as shrinkage, can be defined as any unknown or unaccounted loss of inventory.
-Examples of shrink include internal or external theft, fraud, waste, human error, inefficient processes, and vendor issues.
+Shrink, also referred to as shrinkage, is any unknown or unaccounted loss of inventory.
+Causes of shrink include internal or external theft, fraud, waste, human error, inefficient processes, and vendor issues.

 Shrink is a core issue for retailers, restaurants, and grocery stores, as it is difficult to identify damage to profit margins in these segments.
 A simple way to calculate shrink is to look at the difference between the optimal sales profit from the expected inventory and the actual profit earned from sold goods.